Northern Norway Travel Guide

 Where is Northern Norway

 Earlier the easiest way to reach the region was from the sea.
-These islands are truly worth a visit because of their culture and fantastic natural scenery.
+These islands are truly worth a visit because of their culture and fantastic natural scenery, but today the region has many airports and international flight connections.

 The Finnmark is the northernmost part of continental Europe